ve7gel/MeteoBridgeAuth/README.md

    * Configure the units used when displaying data.
 Choices are:
    *   metric - SI / metric units
    *   us     - units generally used in the U.S.
-   *   uk     - units generally used in the U.K.

 ## Requirements